johnrobertdelinila/juan-heart-project/README.md

 # Juan Heart Project

-A digital health application that empowers ordinary Filipinos ("Juan") to assess, understand, and manage their cardiovascular health risks using both AI-driven and rule-based risk assessment models.
+A digital health application that empowers ordinary Filipinos ("Juan") to assess, understand, and manage their cardiovascular health risks using both ML-enhanced and rule-based risk assessment models.

 ## Project Overview